-Advising and registration for the Fall 2013 semester for Undergraduates in degree programs will take place March 18th - May 1st, 2013.
+Advising and registration for the Fall 2014 semester for undergraduates in degree programs will take place March 24th - April 30th, 2014.

 - Review your degree requirements as they are explained in the catalog for the year you first enrolled at Saint Michael's.

-- There is a list of courses that meet Liberal Studies Requirements in the current Catalog.
+- There is a list of courses that meet Liberal Studies Curriculum requirements in the current Catalog.

 - Look at your Program Evaluation (degree checklist) on KnightVision.

-- Review the Fall 2013 Class Schedule on KnightVision ("Search for Sections," under "Registration") when it becomes available.
+- Review the Fall 2014 Class Schedule on KnightVision ("Search for Sections," under "Registration").

 - Click on the course titles for courses you're interested in to check for prerequisites and restrictions.

 - If you prefer to work with a printed copy of the schedule you can get one here: Class Schedules.

 - If you have not officially declared your major or minor with the registrar’s office there may be some courses that you will want to take that will be closed to you.
 Before attempting to register for classes in that major or minor, complete a declaration of major or declaration of minor form.
 (Print the PDF form, fill it out, and submit to Registrar's Office.
 Paper copies are also available at the office.)